-These collection of myths around selection criteria responses have been collected over the years from not only applicants, but also government selection advisory committees.
+These collection of myths around selection criteria responses have been collected over the years from not only applicants and government selection advisory committees.
 They have been tried, tested and talked about and proven to be false in the government recruitment industry.
-It just goes to show that you should choose your advice wisely, and make sure it is coming from an authoritive source!
+It just goes to show that you should choose your advice wisely, and make sure it is coming from an authoritative source!

 The shorter my selection criteria responses are the better, that way the selection panel are more likely to remember what I say.